 IMPORTANT INFORMATION: Beginning June 15, 2021, the public counter in the Purchasing Office (310 E. Ortega Street) will be open to the public Mondays and Wednesdays from 8:00 a.m. to 11:00 a.m. and by appointment (please call 805-564-5349 or email SBurchasing@SantaBarbaraCA.gov to arrange a time).

 The City of Santa Barbara (“City”) is a charter city and has elected to comply the State of California’s prevailing wage requirements.
+See below to learn more about the prevailing wage requirements, which apply to maintenance activities as well as new construction and improvements.
 The City also has a local minimum wage requirement, referred to as a Living Wage, that applies to most service contracts.
 Information on prevailing wage and Living Wage requirements can be found below.

 State of California Department of Industrial Relations - Law SB 854 Page

 Prior to bidding on public works projects as a prime or subcontractor, Contractors must be registered with the DIR, and have a valid contractors license in most cases.
 Contractors can register using the online application.
 The application also provides agencies that administer public works programs with a searchable database of qualified contractors.

 The City will notify the DIR of awarded projects.
 Projects are subject to monitoring & enforcement by the DIR.
 Contractors & subcontractors are required to submit certified payroll records directly to the DIR per Labor Code Section 1771.4.

 The Department of Industrial Relations (DIR) is informing public works contractors that registrations can be renewed starting on May 1.
 Public works contractor registrations expire each year on June 30.
 Contractors now have the option to renew current registrations for one, two or three fiscal years.
 Read more here.